chembience/chembience/README.rst

 Requirements
 ------------

-Please have at least `Docker CE 17.09 <https://docs.docker.com/engine/installation/>`_ and `Docker Compose 1.17 <https://docs.docker.com/compose/install/>`_ installed on your system.
+Please have at least `Docker CE 20.10 <https://docs.docker.com/engine/installation/>`_ and `Docker Compose 1.29 <https://docs.docker.com/compose/install/>`_ installed on your system.
+Chembience might run with earlier versions of both software packages but this is untested.
+Additionally a recent version of git is required.

 Quick Start: Base Installation